 Cookeville Regional Medical Center has implemented a new technology for heart failure treatment.
 The CardioMEMS system is implanted directly into the pulmonary artery to wirelessly measure and monitor pulmonary artery pressure and heart rate.
 It will indicate worsening heart failure before symptoms occur.
 Then the doctor can make adjustments in medication if needed.

-Cookeville Regional is proud to spearhead an effort in the region around the treatment of heart attack patients that is ahead of most other communities in the nation.
+Cookeville Regional led an effort in the region around the treatment of heart attack patients that is ahead of most other communities in the nation.
 The cardiologists have worked diligently with area EMS teams on a protocol called “Code STEMI” that allows an EMS team to diagnose a STEMI heart attack in the field, and thereby initiate the “Code STEMI” protocol.
 When initiated, the “Code STEMI” protocol calls for the cardiac catheterization team and interventional cardiologist to be waiting and ready to treat as soon as the patient arrives.
 With this process in place, the Heart and Vascular Center has achieved an average of 56 minutes for their door-to-balloon time — well below the recognized gold standard of 90 minutes.